 Memorable Manitobans: Charles Gordon Smith (1902-1990)

-Born at Carberry on 17 June 1902, eldest son of Sidney Thomas Smith and Emily J. Frogley (?-?), he was educated at Kelvin High School, followed in 1920 by two years of study at Princeton University, after which he returned to the University of Manitoba to study economics.
+Born at Carberry on 17 June 1902, eldest son of Sidney Thomas Smith and Emily Jordan Frogley (1881-1950), he was educated at Kelvin High School, followed in 1920 by two years of study at Princeton University, after which he returned to the University of Manitoba to study economics.
 His business career started in 1923, initially with his father’s firm of firm of Smith Murphy Company, later with the Reliance Grain Company.
-From 1935 to 1937, he was the General Sales Manager of the Canadian Wheat Board, and from 1939 to 1944 its Assistant Chief Commissioner.
-He then returned to Reliance Grain until it ceased operation in 1950.
+He was the General Sales Manager (1935-1937), Assistant Chief Commissioner (1939-1944), and Advisory Committee member (1946-1948) of the Canadian Wheat Board.
+He later returned to Reliance Grain until it ceased operation in 1950.
 He was a Vice-President and Director of the Monarch Life Assurance Company, and a Director of several companies, including the Bank of Nova Scotia, Beaver Lumber Company, Canadian Indemnity Company, Federal Grain Limited, Hudson’s Bay Company, and United Canadian Shares Limited.
 With George H. Sellers and Ernest H. Moncrieff, he founded Standard Aero Engine Limited.
 He served on the boards of the Winnipeg General Hospital and the Health Sciences Centre, including terms as Presidents of both.

 He died at London, Ontario on 8 April 1990.

 “Smith – McLellan,” Winnipeg Tribune, 2 February 1925, page 16.

 “These Manitobans will help plan centennial,” Winnipeg Free Press, 13 September 1963, page 9.

 Obituary [Isabel Margaret Smith], Winnipeg Free Press, 21 January 1978, page 248.